NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 where ``0x10de`` is the PCI vendor ID assigned to NVIDIA.

 To disable operands from getting deployed on a GPU worker node, label the node with ``nvidia.com/gpu.deploy.operands=false``.
-This can be useful when dedicating a GPU worker node for non-container workloads (i.e. KubeVirt VMs).

 .. code-block:: console